SEI-R-2-22/u1_lesson_flex_grid/README.md

 <br>

-- Run the Live Server in VS Code to check it out - definitely not what we're looking for!
+- Open it up in your browser to check it out - definitely not what we're looking for!

-- **Which element do we need to make the flex container?**
+- **Which element needs to be our flex container?**

 ---